mikevorce/python-tdd-book/INTERVIEW_NOTES.md

 ##### Functional Testing

-Functional tests were generated in order to test the app, from initally writing comments to form the 'user story' for the test, to actually writing tests before developing features.
+Functional tests were generated in order to test the app, from initally writing comments based on  the _user story_ from which the test function was conceived, to actually writing tests and checking for _expected failure_ before beginning to develop features or write code for the actual program being developed.

 ##### Agile Development